Connection lines allow you to link objects on the board. This is helpful for building diagrams and flowcharts.

 Attaching a connection line to another object

-To delete a connection line, select it, click three dots on the context menu, and click Delete (or simply hold backspace).
+To delete a connection line, select it, click three dots on the context menu, and click Delete (or simply hold Backspace/Delete).

 You can add shapes, cards, and other objects on connection lines.
 Select a connection line and choose Insert shape on the context menu.
 Make sure that there is enough space between two connected objects.